The Ly$\alpha$ and Continuum Origins Survey. III. Investigating the Link between Galaxy Morphology, Merger Properties and LyC Escape: Morphology of the LaCOS galaxies

 \subsection{Correlation with the escape fraction}

 Here, we explore and characterize possible correlations between galaxy morphology and \fesc\, using morphometrics measured at different wavelengths in LaCOS filters.
-To that aim, we calculate the Kendall $\tau$ rank correlation coefficient between \fesc\ and the various morphometrics derived in this work.
-The Kendall $\tau$ coefficient measures the association between two variables, and thus provides an estimate of the strength of a correlation.
+To that aim, we calculate the Kendall $\tau$ rank correlation coefficient \citep{Kendall1938} between \fesc\ and the various morphometrics derived in this work.
+The Kendall $\tau$ coefficient measures the association between two variables through ordinal association, and thus provides an estimate of the strength of a correlation.
+Unlike the Pearson coefficient \citep{Pearson1895} which assumes linearity and normally distributed data, the Kendall coefficient is non-parametric and makes no assumption on data distribution.
 To enable the proper treatment of upper limits, the Kendall $\tau$ coefficients and associated $p$-values are calculated using an approach allowing for the inclusion of censored data \citep{Isobe1986}.
-We use the code adapted from \cite{Flury2022b} and presented in \cite{Herenz2025}.
+Specifically, we use a publicly available python library using code adapted from \cite{Flury2022b} and presented in \cite{Herenz2025}.
 Following the convention in other LaCOS manuscripts \citep{LeReste2025,Saldana-Lopez2025}, we deem a correlation ($\tau>0$) or anti-correlation ($\tau<0$) robust when $p<1.35\times10^{-3}$ and tentative when $1.35\times10^{-3}<p<0.05$.
 These respectively correspond to a $>3\sigma$ and $2-3\sigma$ confidence that the null hypothesis, stating a coefficient of this magnitude or higher could have arisen purely by chance, can be rejected.